mattheww/gomill/gomill_docs/settings.rst

 .. setting:: matchups

-  List of :setting:`Matchup` definitions (see :ref:`matchup
+  List of :setting-cls:`Matchup` definitions (see :ref:`matchup
   configuration`).

   This defines which engines will play against each other, and the game settings they will use.

-In addition to these, all Matchup settings (except :setting:`id` and :setting:`name`) can be set at the top of the control file.
+In addition to these, all matchup settings (except :setting:`id` and :setting:`name`) can be set at the top of the control file.
 These settings will be used for any matchups which don't explicitly override them.